 7. Melanoma

-While most black lines on the nails are simply harmless stains, in some cases they can indicate a more serious condition, such as melanoma.
+While most black lines on the nails are harmless stains, they can sometimes indicate a more severe condition, such as melanoma.

 Melanoma is a type of skin cancer that arises from pigment-producing cells called melanocytes.
 These cells are found in the deepest layer of the skin, known as the dermis.